 Tel: +44 (0) 1242 715314

 Hannah started at CCRI in March 2017, after working as a Research Fellow at the Land, Environment, Economics and Policy Institute (LEEP), University of Exeter.
-Hannah describes herself as a rural social scientist, with a particular interest in farm family behaviour in response to policy, and the implications for our land, seas and the wider environment.
+Hannah describes herself as a rural social scientist, with a broad interest in primary producers' behaviour in response to policy, and the implications for our land, seas and the wider environment.
 Her diverse research interests are united by a common aim to engage with stakeholders in complex policy areas.
 Recently, Hannah has worked on a range of projects relating to agri-environment schemes, intergenerational farm transfer, fishing and angling policy, digital media use in land management and self-monitoring within the AES framework.

-Hannah is currently working on Work Packages for two H2020 projects:
+Hannah has also worked on Work Packages for two H2020 projects:

-She is also part of the research team for following projects:
+Hannah is part of the research team for following projects:

 - Books and Book Chapters

 Maye, D., Chiswell, H., Vigani, M. and Kirwan, J. (2018) ‘Present realities’ and the need for a ‘lived experience’ perspective in Brexit agri-food governance.
 Space and Polity, 22(2): 270-286.

 Cooreman, H., Vandenabeele, J., Debruyne, J., Ingram, J., Chiswell, H., Koutsouris, A., Pappa, E. and Marchand, F. (2018) ‘A conceptual framework to investigate the role of peer learning processes at on-farm demonstrations in the light of sustainable agriculture’, International Journal of Agricultural Extension, 2018: 91-103.